tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/03-Stu_Parlez_Vous_Le_Json/README.md

 3. Execute the API request and view the output in `JSON` format.

 4. Read through the JSON.
-Try and make sense of a sub-section of the data (i.e. close date for a specific ticker, the Canadian 2018 GDP value, or current price of Ethereum).
+Try and make sense of a sub-section of the data (i.e., close date for a specific ticker, the Canadian 2018 GDP value, or current price of Ethereum).

 5. Turn and teach your partner about what you deciphered from the JSON data.